Why Fleets Should Partner with a Telematics Provider

-For fleets that already have a Telematics partner, turning to them is obvious.
-Many offer ELD and are prepared to offer a proven solution to fleets ahead of the December deadline.
+For fleets that already have a telematics partner, turning to them is obvious.
+Many offer proven electronic logbooks that provide solid results for many fleet customers.

-Turning to an existing partner makes sense because it will save fleets time in implementing ELD.
-For many providers adding one of these devices to an existing Telematics account is relatively simple.
-Time is also saved because the Telematics provider is already familiar with the fleet, its vehicles, and operations, so there is less time needed in building a new relationship with a provider.
+Turning to an existing partner makes sense: It will save fleets time in implementing ELD.
+For many providers, adding electronic logbooks to an existing telematics account is relatively simple.
+You’ll also save time because the telematics provider is already familiar with the fleet, its vehicles, and its operations.
+That means less time building a relationship with a provider.

 I'm New Here

-This is a great time to consider adding Telematics in addition to Electronic Logbook software.
-Telematics provides fleets powerful tools to improve the bottom line from routing to anti-idling to monitoring reckless driving.
-They are used to scaling up implementation quickly and can guide fleet managers through all the issues related to ELD compliance.
+This is a great time to consider adding telematics in addition to electronic logbook software.
+Telematics provides powerful tools to improve the bottom line from routing to anti-idling to monitoring reckless driving.
+Providers are used to scaling up implementation quickly and can guide fleet managers through all the issues related to ELD compliance.

-Implementation of both Telematics and an Electronic Logbook software is simple, often just requiring the Telematics provider—if its system is compatible with the built-in device—to simply “turn on” the Telematics capability.
+Implementing both telematics and electronic logbooks is simple, often just requiring the telematics provider—if its system is compatible with the built-in device—to simply “turn on” the telematics capability.

 It Improves Efficiency

-First, training will be streamlined since the ELD device is generally built on the same platform, meaning that function and functionality are usually the same or very similar.
+First, the ELD is generally built on the same platform as the telematics device.
+That flattens the learning curve.
+The function and functionality are usually the same or very similar.

 Why Data Integration Matters

 Data integration is a hallmark of today’s “Big Data” approach.
-Having data siloed in different systems across the enterprise is inefficient and often requires more time to process and analyze, adding to the fleet’s budget and impacting the company’s bottom line.
+Data in silos spanning different systems across the enterprise is inefficient and often requires more time to process and analyze.
+This adds to the fleet’s budget and impacts the company’s bottom line.

-Integrating ELD and Telematics systems creates a big picture approach to fleet data, keeping the fleet in compliance and aiding efficiency.
-This is particularly the case with functions such as a driver vehicle inspection report (DVIR) system, helping to keep even more detailed records and increase efficiency when it comes to maintenance.
+Integrating electronic logbooks and telematics systems creates a big-picture approach to fleet data, keeping the fleet in compliance and aiding efficiency.
+This is particularly the case with functions such as a driver vehicle inspection report (DVIR) system, which keeps even more-detailed records and increases maintenance efficiency.